 That is a different option if freqshifter isn’t working for you!

-But a very good tip is to use your hand around the microphone head if you got a dynamic microphone.
-To record less reverb.
+The perfect tip: Is to use your hand around the microphone head if you got a dynamic microphone to record less reverb.
 As well as some socks for your microphone to avoid noise from computer fan or more reverb sound to sit with your recording.
 That ensures maybe a better solution than a condenser.
 The higher the impedance of the microphone, the less resonance it will record.
 You are making it actually into a better quality recording.
 Newer dynamic microphones surely are low impedance, creating more problems, but the recording will be in low volume with high impedance.

-Since recording with dynamic microphone is possible, it will get studio quality at the end if you are always trying out new experiments and procedures to learn yourself, and one technique is learned after 1 million faults!
+Since recording with a dynamic microphone is possible, it will get studio quality at the end if you are always trying out new experiments and procedures to learn yourself, and one technique is learned after 1 million faults!
 But when vocals are lacking frequencies above 4kHz, with many specific bad microphones, since some record with the phone, some even get to low input of the frequencies that are from 5kHz higher.
-Therefore you might need to use plugins which can enhance the higher frequencies by something called excitement.
-The plugins for that have been made by Terry West but are not long that available, there are different processing to use Antress plugins to mask more frequencies out in the progression.
-You might want to seek upon unlogic treatment for your vocals, but then again get several higher frequency levels, even on an mp3.
+Therefore you might need to use plugins that can enhance the higher frequencies by something called excitement.
+There have been made plugins for that by Terry West but are not long that available; there is different processing to use Antress plugins to mask more frequencies out in the progression.
+You might want to seek unlogic treatment for your vocals, but then again get several higher frequency levels, even on an mp3.

-Terry West plugins that excite the high frequencies are called CS4 and CS12-M these plugins will most often create masking of higher frequencies making them sound more stronger in the higher frequencies.
+Terry West plugins that excite the high frequencies are called CS4 and CS12-M; these plugins will most often create masking of higher frequencies, making them sound stronger in the higher frequencies.

 Download: CS4 & CS12M at loopswag.com

-Tip with Maximus: Set your vocal at a curve with the green envelope to edit it as a curve.
-That way you achieve a soft clip on your vocal.
-If your vocal is distorted it will somehow make it less distorted.
+Tip with Maximus: Set your vocal as a curve with the green envelope to edit it as a curve.
+That way, you achieve a soft clip on your vocals.
+If your vocal is distorted, it will somehow make it less distorted.
 But that’s not the most important thing.
-It will gain your vocals.
-With the PRE option to gain with.
-As you see this vocal has gained much more than specific.
+It will gain your vocals with the PRE option to increase with.
+As you see, this vocal has gained much more than specific.
 And plays to around -6dB.

-The envelope is needed to be added to -4.7dB and then most likely your vocals will be around -6dB in height as of sound level as you achieve a curved envelope to around -6dB.
+The envelope is needed to be set to around -6dB between 3- and -6, and then most likely, your vocals will be around -6dB in height as of sound level as you achieve a curved envelope to around -6dB.
 That is enough for a track, and you might not need higher levels with vocals as of FL 12 and FL 20.
-With FL 11 you still would need 0dB vocals.
+With FL 11, you still would need 0dB vocals.
 That is the processing difference with newer DAW.
 And surely FL 20 is the best.

 So, by all means, you need to compress your vocals as the above option, to avoid the low sounding levels to be sounding low.
 If you have perfect sound levels of your vocals, then a higher level of compression is not always needed.
-That compression to around -6dB is most essential as last part of your vocals in the mixer, and you should use this as the ending option.
+That compression to around -6dB is the most essential as the last part of your vocals in the mixer, and you should use this as an ending option.

-You can as well use Maximus to gain with rather than with Limiter, but then again you need to EQ down your levels more and more than again to gain them.
+You can as well use Maximus to gain with rather than with Limiter, but then again, you need to EQ down your levels more and later get them back to gain.
 Sometimes a reduction will reduce certain levels of your vocals.
-Most likely you do not want to reduce 1000-3000Hz of your vocals.
-As these levels are 100% clean mostly in all recordings, and if you do a record with Hard Clipping they surely will sound distorted.
-If they do not, most often they are clean.
+Most likely, you do not want to minimize 1000-3000Hz of your vocals.
+As these levels are 100% clean mostly in all recordings, and if you do a record with Hard Clipping, they surely will sound distorted.
+If they do not, most often, they are clean.
 But often, distortion might be impossible to remove.
 A distortion reduction plugin called Relife by Terry West might reduce some clipping.

-There is an option to clean your vocals more through roughly by finding the specific notch level of your vocals.
-The sound of the bell will describe for you the highest level, and do change it to the opposite as the next picture.
-You will understand this as dragging the handler from left to the right to indicate the highest bell sound level.
+Pro tip: There is an option to clean your vocals more thorough by finding the specific notch level of your vocals.
+The sound of the bell will describe for you the highest level, and change it to the opposite as the next picture.
+You will understand this as dragging the handler from left to right to indicate the most upper bell sound level.

 The recording does not always need to be -6dB to even 0dB.
-Try to avoid recording at the highest possible level to avoid your vocals being distorted by a hard clip.
+Try to avoid recording at the highest possible level to prevent your vocals from being distorted by a hard clip.

-Thought these above vocals became studio recording in the end, just by the use of Fruity Limiter or Maximus gain, as well as through rough removal with denoise was done.
+Though these vocals in the above picture became studio recording in the end, just by the use of Maximus gain, as well as thorough removal with denoise, was done.

-There is the magic you can do with the use of intellectual use of gain which often causes unlogic thinking to become as you do compressor gain.
-You might believe you are creating a huge increase of noise, but in the end, it does not matter.
-Since the gain is specific to even gain 60dB without creating any huge problems for you.
+There is the magic you can do with the use of intellectual use of gain, which often causes unlogic thinking to become as you make compressor gain.
+You might believe you are creating a massive increase in noise, but in the end, it does not matter since the gain is specific to even gain 60dB without creating any huge problems for you.

 The last tip!: